la-process-and-theory/syllabus/README.md

 The overarching goal of this course is for students to acquire the knowledge and skills to be intelligent producers and consumers of data in education.
 By the end of the course students should:

  * Develop a portfolio of educational data science projects
- * Be able to evaluate the implications of data science for educational research, policy, and practice

 This necessarily means that students become comfortable with the educational applications of three domain areas: computer science, statistics and the context surrounding data use.
 There is no expectation for students to become experts in any one of these areas but rather the course will aim to: enhance student competency in identifying issues at the level of data acquisition, data analysis and application of analyses to the educational enterprise.

 ## Course Structure

 HUDK 4051 is a **disaggregated course** in which students choose the order in which they wish to complete the course content.
-The course is made up of eight units, the first and last unit are preset, but the other units are completed in the order that students choose.
+The course is made up of seven units, the first is preset, but the other units are completed in the order that students choose.
 Students will have two weeks to complete each unit.

-The class meets twice per week.
-However, Monday classes will be devoted to recording a podcast and only those students who are signed up to attened are required to.
-The podcast will provide the content matter on topics from each unit.
-Wednesday class will be activity based, an opportunity to ask questions about work, do activities and dicussion.

 ## Assessment